J.D. Power Center for Liberal Arts in the World

 The Academic Internship Program (AIP) offers students in every discipline the opportunity to obtain practical field experience as part of their academic plan of study.
 While the main intent of the program is to provide students with an experiential learning opportunity in their chosen fields, additionally, it provides an opportunity for career exploration.
 Academic Internships are comprised of two components: fieldwork at an internship site in Worcester or the greater Boston area and academic work in an internship seminar.
 If a seminar topic is not appropriate to the internship, tutorial work with an individual faculty sponsor may be arranged.
 Arrangements for an internship by tutorial, outside of the AIP, can only be made in exceptional circumstances.
 Each student is expected to spend eight hours per week on the job and another three or four hours on the academic component.
 One unit of academic credit is granted for the Academic Internship.
 Admission to the Program is open to third- and fourth-year students by application.
 No more than two academic internship courses (Academic Internship, Washington Semester Internship) may be counted toward the 32 courses required for graduation.

-Donelan Office of Community-Based Learning
+Donelan Office of Community-Based Learning, Teaching, and Engaged Scholarship

 Washington Semester Program